The 10 Largest Cities in Australia: A Journey Across Urban Hubs

-The sixth largest country in the world and the largest one in Oceania, Australia, with its 7,688,287 square kilometres (almost the sum of the areas of the European Union and India) boasts a population of 26 million inhabitants (less than half the population of Italy).
-Almost all of the inhabitants reside along the coast, where the biggest cities in Australia are located, the result of the European colonisation of Australia, which began when James Cook claimed the Australian continent for the British crown in 1770.
+The sixth largest country in the world and the largest one in Oceania, Australia, with its 7,688,287 square kilometres (almost the sum of the areas of the European Union and India), boasts a population of 26 million inhabitants (less than half the population of Italy).

 The 10 largest Australian cities

-Among Australia’s major cities, many are now major metropolises, while others are still growing, transforming and expanding.
-It is therefore interesting to analyse their development, through the ranking of the 10 biggest Australian cities, starting with the most famous, Sydney.
+Among Australia’s major cities, many are now major metropolises, while others are still growing, transforming, and expanding.
+It is therefore interesting to analyse their development through the ranking of the 10 biggest Australian cities, starting with the most famous, Sydney.

 1 – Sydney, the most densely populated city in Australia

-The ranking of Australia’s 10 largest cities starts with Sydney, capital of the state of New South Wales and located on the country’s east coast.
-Its population – updated to 2023 and relating to “Greater Sydney” – is of 5,450,496.
-Between 2011 and 2023, the number of residents in Australia’s most populous city grew by 18%.
 A true multicultural metropolis, Sydney embodies one of the world’s most important artistic centres, and it is no coincidence that it is a must-see destination for those visiting Australia for the first time.
-From the Opera House, the city’s symbol, to the historic Harbour Bridge, a steel giant standing 134 metres above the sea level, there is a veritable wealth of architectural attractions in this great city.
+From the Opera House, the city’s symbol, to the historic Harbour Bridge, a steel giant standing 134 metres above sea level, Sydney offers a wealth of architectural and cultural attractions, making it a top destination for international visitors.

 2 – Melbourne, the capital of the state of Victoria

 The second largest city in Australia is Melbourne, the capital of the State of Victoria.
-The conurbation informally called Greater Melbourne has a population of 5,207,145, placing Melbourne just behind Sydney in the top 10 of Australia’s largest cities.
+The conurbation informally called Greater Melbourne has a population of 5,207,145, placing Melbourne just behind Sydney.
 Melbourne’s population growth in recent years has also been enormous, with +24% between 2011 and 2023.
-Referred to not infrequently as the ‘cultural capital of Australia’, it is the birthplace of the national cinema, and has been listed several times as the “world’s most liveable city” by The Economist.

 4 – Perth, the great city on the West Coast

 With its 2,309,388 inhabitants, Perth is Australia’s fourth largest city.
-This large urban centre is located at the same latitude as Sydney, but on the opposite coast.
-Just to give an idea, there is a distance of 3,700 kilometres between the two cities, more than there is between Palermo and Stockholm.
-Perth is the only major city on Australia’s west coast, which is sparsely populated and largely untamed.
-It is no coincidence that Perth is especially popular with nature-seekers, represented here for example by Kings Park, one of the world’s largest urban parks, the coral reef and Rottnest Island, just off Perth.
+This large urban centre is located at the same latitude as Sydney but on the opposite coast.
+To give an idea, there is a distance of 3,700 kilometres between the two cities, more than the distance between Palermo and Stockholm.

 5 – Adelaide, capital of the State of South Australia